Britteco

 • Underground voids and cavities – preventing collapse and settlement

-• Shafts and chambers – controlled filling of redundant spaces
+• Shafts and chambers – controlled filling of redundant or hard-to-access spaces

 • Confined spaces – ideal where access is limited